-Initiative Launch Date Funding Available Target Progress to Date Housing Research Scholarship Program Spring 2018 \$3.65 million over 10 years Funding for postdoctoral fellowships to help build housing expertise in Canada. \$2.16 million in scholarships awarded for 24 postdoctoral fellowships to conduct research in support of the NHS.
-CMHC Housing Research Award Program April 2018 \$500,000 over 10 years Promote and extend world-class housing research.
+Initiative Launch Date Funding Available Target Progress to Date Housing Research Scholarship Program Spring 2018 \$3.65 million over 10 years Funding for postdoctoral fellowships to help build housing expertise in Canada. \$2.52 million in scholarships awarded for 28 postdoctoral fellowships to conduct research in support of the NHS.
+The program is currently open and accepting applications and may be expanded to Masters and PhD students, if funds allow.
+CMHC Housing Research Award Program April 2018 \$500,000 over 10 years Promote and extend impactful housing research.
 Awards ceremonies held in November 2018, December 2019, November 2020 and November 2021.
-The 2022 recipients will be featured in a video, which will be posted to the CMHC Awards program page and to CMHC social media in April 2023.
+The 2022 recipients are featured in videos posted to the CMHC Awards program page.
 15 awards and 4 travel bursaries for a total of \$220,000.
+The 2023 competition is currently open for applications.
 Collaborative Housing Research Network July 12, 2018 \$13.9 million over 10 years Canada-wide collaboration of academics and community partners in research to inform housing policy decision- making \$640,000 awarded to 8 Partnership Development Grants (\$80,000 each) to help lay the foundation of the Network.
 Research Network created by supporting 6 multi-year team grants.
 Investment for first 5 years is \$7.9 million.